mouseless/governance/communication.md

 >   have access to.
 > - All rooms are published using their names, e.g., `#office:mouseless.org`,
 >   `#baked:mouseless.org`, so you can mention them using hashtags across rooms.
+> - Room or space names may utilize an emoji as the initial character to have it
+>   in the room's avatar
+> - A room may have a custom icon where possible

 ## Public Space (`#public`)